-You can find a breakdown of the exact criteria used to assess National Adaptation Policy on the next page, listed under the 5 areas outlined in the 'key messages' section above.
-These criteria were arrived at after a comprehensive literature review of international good practice in climate adaptation, by the TALX project team and validated by an expert panel of practitioners and policy-makers, using the Delphi approach.
-More information on how the TALX team arrived at these conclusions and how some of these recommendations can be carried out is available on the TALX website where the TALX project has developed a framework to support place-based adaptation partnerships
+You can find a breakdown of the exact criteria used to assess National Adaptation Policy on the next page, listed under the 5 headings from the 'key messages' section above.
+These criteria were decided upon after a comprehensive literature review of international good practice in climate adaptation by the TALX team and validated by an expert panel of practitioners and policy-makers, using the Delphi approach.
+More information on how the TALX team arrived at these conclusions and how some of these recommendations can be carried out is now available on the Transboundry Adaptation Learning Exchange (TALX) website (www.talx.ie), where the TALX project has developed a framework to support place-based adaptation partnerships.